Dr. Krista Nabar, Executive Director (she/her)

-Krista Nabar, PsyD, LP, HSPP is a Licensed Psychologist and Health Services Provider in Psychology in North Carolina.
+Krista Nabar, PsyD, LP, HSPP is the Executive Director of Carolina Sexual Wellness Center.
+Dr. Nabar is a Licensed Psychologist and Health Services Provider in Psychology in North Carolina.
 She is a Certified Sex Therapist by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and serves on the organization’s Sex Therapy Certification Committee.

 Dr. Nabar’s specializations include but are not limited to:

 Dr. Nabar works to create a comfortable and non-judgmental atmosphere with her clients as she realizes that it is hard enough to talk to a therapist and even more difficult to talk about sexual matters.
 She values transparency with her clients and genuinely encourages questions and feedback as they enrich the therapy experience for clients and allow them to be fully engaged in the process.
 Although trained from a psychodynamic perspective (an approach that involves helping the client gain insight through exploration and analysis of past and present), Dr. Nabar considers herself to be “eclectic,” drawing from a number of therapeutic orientations to address the multifaceted nature of sexual concerns.
 While her focus has been primarily on treating sexual concerns, she was trained as a generalist and also works with clients who have general mental health concerns, with or without sexual issues.